AnnieciaM/Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 <img src="https://i.imgur.com/qVs2chD.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Switch back to Client-1 VM and see if they are allowed access but bad.hega doesn't have access.
+Switch back to Client-1 VM and see if they are allowed access, but bad.hega doesn't have access.
 The permissions are correct.
 </p>
 <br />